Friend-LGA/LGSideMenuController/README.md

 ### Setup

-To set or change root, left or right view controllers or views, call:
+To set or to change root, left or right view controllers or views, call:

 ```swift
 sideMenuController.rootViewController = rootViewController